na-na-hi/renget/archive/how2playba.md

 A good start to every account is upgrading ur Serina to 2\*, as she's your best friend early on.

-[This google doc](https://docs.google.com/spreadsheets/d/1BO-Uh_CsAOIetPjrNyFy9-7r1a4RAtVwK135bBC3hzM/edit#gid=2128322015) [(image version)](https://imgur.io/a/ejZ2aIG) tells you what good units are to invest into for PvE, just go to the 'Teambuilding' sheet.
+[This google doc](https://docs.google.com/spreadsheets/d/1BO-Uh_CsAOIetPjrNyFy9-7r1a4RAtVwK135bBC3hzM/edit#gid=2128322015) [(image version)](https://imgur.io/a/ejZ2aIG) tells you what good units are to invest into for PvE, just go to the 'Teambuilding' sheet (or click on the imgur).

 [Use this one for raids (and **skill priority**)](https://docs.google.com/spreadsheets/d/1VSzm_ioCt2AdRvkfL9HKNNZSbyslayVERXxVxR6nzh4/htmlview?pru=AAABfU25_0Y\*DiMJDJXmrDW7EsUjWhKvGQ#) and [this one for PvP](https://docs.google.com/spreadsheets/u/0/d/1NiLS4DloW7A92nIh5n5wl9uYkLAuYa-7Ph-u8RXVjik/htmlview#).
 The 'best' units are the ones with a high score, but be aware that BA is a game of niches.